 The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
 It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
 Perry and I listened to the big engine idle, checked the dual scoops on the hood.
-I had not seen one of those on the road since high school.
+I had not seen one of those on the road since hiah school.
 "You like the car?"
 Perry asked.
-"It's all right," I said, my eyes ahead, "I've never been much of a Ford man," Perry shifted in his bucket, "You know something about cars?
+"It's all right," I said, my eyes ahead.
+"I've never been much of a Ford man."
+Perry shifted in his bucket, "You know something about cars?
 For city cruising, it'll do."
-I spent my childhood in Riverdale, New Jersey, thirty miles north from long, narrow Manhattan Island, which sits in the bay, among other islands, outcroppings, flatlands, like a silhouette of a right whale navigating a rocky passage; on the area $\it map, among \ blank-faced \ formations, \ \it all \ like \ itself \ colored \ yellow \ for$ density of population, it lies like a smelt in a pan.
+I spent my childhood in Riverdale, New Jersey, thirty miles north from long, narrow Manhattan Island, which sits in the bay, among other islands, outcroppings, flatlands, like a silhouette of a right whale navigating a rocky passage; on the area map, among blank-faced formations, all like itself colored yellow for density of population, it lies like a smelt in a pan.
 In the old days, Riverdale was a lumbering town.
 No one who lived in it was out of sound of the big saws in the mill by the lake.
 Then one year there were no more logs to make lumber.
-But you may never have heard of Riverdale, Nothing happened really there, It was a small and ualy town.
+But you may never have heard of Riverdale.
+Nothing happened really there.
+It was a small and ualy town.
 The city had come back to me in a dream.
-Rising up through the tranquil sleep of a warm May evening in the noisy and busy New York, the reverie left in its wake a delicious sense of peace, All cities begin as a point of activity, usually a harbor, and settlement concentrically grows around this point in increasingly wider rings.
+Rising up through the tranquil sleep of a warm May evening in the noisy and busy New York, the reverie left in its wake a delicious sense of peace.
+All cities begin as a point of activity, usually a harbor, and settlement concentrically arows around this point in increasingly wider rings.
 Manhattan is unique in its shape and circumstances and in its growth, which resembled a thermometer.
-Riverdale had no center. just Main Street.
+Riverdale had no center, just Main Street.
 Bad weather would come in one day when the fall was over and would stay for the six following months.
 I prayed for my dead dog, but I didn't pray when Emily died.
 God would make an exception.
 He would let her into Heaven.
 In the early summer of my fourteenth year a lorry pulled up outside our house.
 I was sitting on the front step rereading a comic.
-The driver came toward me, covered in a fine, pale dust, which gave his face a ghostly look.
-"Cement," he said.
-It's not that I was being shy.
-It was just thatwell, for one, I don't even remember the event.
-It's a blank: a white slate, a black hole.
-I was able to date the occasion with complete certainty because that afternoon I had been sledding with my
+The driver came toward me, covered in a fine, pale

-Hermes Narrow Regular 36 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
+Hermes Regular 36 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on

-Hermes Narrow Regular 24 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
-It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
-Perry and I listened to the big
+Hermes Regular 24 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
+It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further

-Hermes Narrow Regular 14 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
+The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
 It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
 Perry and I listened to the big engine idle, checked the dual scoops on the hood.
 I had not seen one of those on the road since high school.
 "You like the car?"
 Perry asked.
 "It's all right," I said, my eyes ahead.
 "I've never been much of a Ford man."
 Perry shifted in his bucket, "You know something about cars?
 For city cruising, it'll do."
-I spent my childhood in Riverdale, New Jersey, thirty miles north from long, narrow Manhattan
+I spent my childhood